kedro-org/kedro/docs/source/deployment/databricks.md

 ### 7. Configure the Databricks cluster

-The project has now been pushed to your private GitHub repository, and in order to pull it from the Databricks, we need to configure the [personal access token you generated in Step 2](#4-create-github-personal-access-token).
+The project has now been pushed to your private repository, and in order to pull it from the Databricks, we need to configure the [personal access token you generated in Step 2](#4-create-github-personal-access-token).

 [Log into your Databricks workspace](https://docs.databricks.com/workspace/workspace-details.html#workspace-instance-names-urls-and-ids) and then:
-1. Open `Clusters` tab
+1. Open `Repos` tab
 2. Click on your cluster name
 3. Press `Edit`
 4. Go to the `Advanced Options` and then `Spark`